2022-Summer-Cohort/mastery-awaterman66/README.md

     and has a similar style to the other pages.
 This page should display all hashtags in the application and provide links to those individual hashtags.
   - Add an HTML form to the `single-post-template.html` that allows you to add a hashtag to the post you are viewing.
-  - Create a `HashtagStorage` service class to interact with your JPA repository for hashtags.
-It should be able to retrieve a hashtag by the value of its id field and by the value of its name/title field, retrieve all hashtags, and save new and existing hashtags.
   - Create a `HashTagController` to provide three path mappings, one for individual hashtags, one for all hashtags, and one for adding a hashtag to the system.
   - Add a link to the all hashtags endpoint to the header's nav list on all pages.